 Check Vendor Websites Before You Call

 Do a little homework on The Knot Marketplace first to find out whether a potential vendor falls within your price range before you pick up the phone.
 Click around their website to look for their pricing page.
-Some make it really easy to find and will list their full package offerings and pricing, while others are more discreet about it.
+Some wedding pros make it really easy to find and will list their full package offerings and pricing, while others are more discreet about it.
 Even for the latter, they'll usually list a budget minimum on their website (look for "packages starting at").

 Come Right Out With It

 If there's one thing we've learned from talking to wedding pros on the money topic, it's that they really appreciate couples who are forthcoming about their budgets.
 "Be straight with the vendors and tell them your budget.
 If you have wiggle room, let them know.
 For the most part, vendors are very honest and will tell you whether they can work within that budget and whether that budget is realistic," says Laura Wright of OUI Weddings and Events.
 "If they can't work within your budget, ask them if they'll give you the name of someone who can."
 You'll save a ton of back-and-forth time if you're on the same page from the beginning.

 Ask How Much Things Really Cost